simon-ritchie/apysc/docs_src/source/animation_line_color.md

 **[Parameters]**

-- `line_color`: str or String
+- `line_color`: Color
-  - The final line color (hex color code) of the animation.
+  - The final line color of the animation.
 - `duration`: Int or int, default 3000
   - Milliseconds before an animation ends.
 - `delay`: Int or int, default 0